MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 ### Disabling the survey invitation

-If you want to include items in your survey invitation that cannot be supported on our platform (URLs, HTML, images, videos, etc.), toggle the **Send Notification** to off.
-Be sure to send your own in-house survey invitation, including those items that Viva Glint cannot support.
+If you want to include items in your survey invitation that cannot be supported on our platform (URLs, HTML, images, videos, etc.), toggle the **Send Notification** to **Off**.
+Be sure to send your own in-house survey invitation, including those items that Viva Glint can't support.

 > [!TIP]
 > Always send your people a survey invite!
 Participation is essential for uncovering useful feedback.